-Insurancewith have experience in insuring all types and grades of bladder cancer, and we have a fantastic customer service team who are all experienced, professional and empathetic towards your needs.
+Insurancewith have experience in covering all types and grades of bladder cancer, and we have a fantastic customer service team who are all experienced, professional and empathetic towards your needs.

-In the unfortunate event that you might need emergency medical attention whilst away, or even medical treatment to do with your condition, our medical assistance helpline is open 24 hours a day, 365 days a year, is managed by doctors and is available worldwide.
+In the unfortunate event that you might need emergency medical attention whilst away, or even medical treatment to do with your condition, our appointed medical assistance team is available 24 hours a day 365 days of the year.

 If you have a question you need answering, why not take a look at our most frequently asked questions.

 If you still cannot find what you are looking for please do not hesitate to contact us where a member of the team will be waiting to help.